metan16440425/cse15l-lab-reports/lab report 3.md

   ./technical/plos/pmed.0020246.txt
   ./technical/plos/pmed.0020249.txt
   ```
 - It identified files within the ./technical/plos directory that are larger than 30 kilobytes.
 This information can be valuable for tasks such as data analysis, where file size may correlate with the length or detail of content, or simply for managing storage by identifying larger files.
+This command is useful for identifying text files of certain size chosen by the user, which enable users to prioritize them for review or processing, or to manage disk space usage.
   It was found from https://www.geeksforgeeks.org/find-command-in-linux-with-examples/